GitMoDu/USB-x360-N64Controller/README.md

 The B button is assigned to both the B and X button.

+The update period is fast (multiple times per frame @ 60 Hz), so emulators should use late polling, for the best possible results.

 # Technical Specifications
 - USB 2.0 HID XBox device.